The WRDSB’s 2024-2025 Board Improvement and Equity Plan (BIEP) identified four key areas and corresponding results statements.

 • Provide transition support for students enrolled in alternative programming.

-% of students accessing an educational experience after secondary school (apprenticeship, college, or university)
+% of students accessing a University educational experience after secondary school

 • Implement programs to support students on different pathways